 At Orion, we proactively evaluate potential risks throughout the value chain and take necessary actions in order to mitigate them, in order to secure product availability.
 One of the key elements of risk management is having close and systematic collaboration with all of our main suppliers.
 The collaboration aims to mitigate risks and ensure expected service level together with the entire supply chain, and according to commonly agreed targets with suppliers.

 We also minimise the risk of capacity shortage in the distribution of medications by ensuring the availability of alternative means of distribution.

 The management of patient safety concerning pharmaceuticals is arranged as follows:

 - Chief Medical Officer: carries the primary responsibility for the Company’s medical governance and medical ethics.

 - Global Medical Affairs, in collaboration with the Global Commercial Operations: responsible for our compliance with the legal requirements concerning the marketing of pharmaceuticals in all countries where we are present.

-- Qualified Person responsible for pharmacovigilance (QPPV) (in Orion Director, Global Drug Safety): responsible for the establishment and the maintenance of the pharmacovigilance system of the marketing authorisation holder.
+- Qualified Person responsible for pharmacovigilance (QPPV) (in Orion Director, Global Pharmacovigilance and Patient Safety): responsible for the establishment and the maintenance of the pharmacovigilance system of the marketing authorisation holder.